menu

 Living in Troy

 Troy is a larger medium-sized city located in the state of New York.
 With a population of 51,065 people and 20 associated neighborhoods, Troy is the 19th largest community in New York.
-Troy has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Troy was built prior to World War II, making it one of the older and more historic cities in the country.

 Also of interest is that Troy has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 14.47% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 14.47% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Troy is also a college town, where lots of students live while attending area colleges.
-Because of the high percentage of people living in Troy enrolled in college, Troy has a number of services, amenities and opportunities geared towards the needs and activities of students.
+In addition, Troy is a college town.
+There are a lot of students in Troy attending college, and as a result Troy provides a number of services, amenities and opportunities geared to the needs and activities of students.

 The education level of Troy citizens is very high relative to the national average among all cities (21.84%): 37.31% of adults in Troy have a bachelor's degree or even advanced degree.